-The Schengen area consists of 26 countries (see the list of countries on the right) who have agreed on common visa rules.
-Generally this means that a visa issued by one of the member states is also valid for travel to all the other member states (based on your travel document exceptions might apply and will be stated on your visa sticker).
+The Schengen area consists of 26 countries (see the list of countries here) who have agreed on common visa rules.
+Generally this means that a visa issued by one of the member states is also valid for travel to all the other member states (based on your travel document, exceptions may apply and will be stated on your visa sticker).

 If your travel will take you to more than one Schengen destination, you must apply for the visa based on your main purpose, or the point of first entry if your stay is equally long at each destination.

 A normal Schengen visa is not valid for the Faroe Islands or Greenland.
 If you are travelling to these destinations you will need a Schengen visa issued by Denmark with the wording "Valid for the Faroe Islands" or "Valid for Greenland" in the comments section on the visa.